Table of Contents

 Key Takeaways

-- Removing a connection permanently deletes any endorsements or recommendations they gave you.
+- Removing a connection permanently deletes their endorsements and recommendations, even if you reconnect.

 LinkedIn makes networking simple.
 With one globally-used professional platform, it's easy to find others in your field and stay in touch.